charmoniumQ/charmonium.cache/docsrc/features.rst

 - :ref:`One- or two-level caching <Other Behaviors>`: One-level caches embed the return-value in the index.
-Two-level caches have a layer of indirection, the :ref:`object store <Cache Functionality>` in my case.
+Two-level caches have a layer of indirection, the :ref:`object store <Object Store>` in my case.
 This library supports the choice between either.

 - :ref:`Time-to-live (TTL) <Extra State>`: This library supports dropping values